mento-protocol/governance-watchdog/README.md

    quicknode_api_key   = "<your-quicknode-api-key>"
    ```

-   - This is necessary for Terraform to be able to create QuickAlerts when deploying this project
+   This is necessary for Terraform to be able to create & destroy QuickAlerts as part of `terraform apply`

 ## First Time Infra Deployment via Terraform